ANCHOR for Fathers

 Comprehensive support for the whole father.

 Navigating Family Court is more than a legal challenge — it tests your patience, your mental health, your sense of self.
-ANCHOR addresses all of it.
+The services below are what ANCHOR is developing, informed by father voices and the realities of the court system.

 Court preparation, case review, guidance on custody and visitation rights, document assistance, and referrals to family law attorneys who understand our community's needs.